kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 &nbsp;&nbsp;&nbsp;&nbsp;D. Providing compensation to customers if issues occur.
 &nbsp;&nbsp;&nbsp;&nbsp;E. Ability to recover quickly from failures.

-<details><summary>Click to reveal</summary><br>**Correct Answer:** B, E<br><br>**Explanation:** Reliability in AWS refers to the ability of a system to recover from infrastructure or service disruptions and dynamically acquire computing resources to meet demand.
+<details><summary>Click to reveal answer.</summary><br>**Correct Answer:** B, E<br><br>**Explanation:** Reliability in AWS refers to the ability of a system to recover from infrastructure or service disruptions and dynamically acquire computing resources to meet demand.
 Automatic provisioning (B) is achieved through services like Auto Scaling, and quick recovery (E) is supported by features like Multi-AZ deployments.
 Option A is security-related, C is about global reach but not directly reliability, and D is about SLA compensation, not reliability itself.</details>

 ---